mindspore-lab/mindone/examples/latte/README.md

 After training, the checkpoints are saved under `output_dir/ckpt/`.
 To run inference with the checkpoint, please change `checkpoint` in `configs/inference/sky.yaml` to the path of the checkpoint, and then run `python sample.py -c configs/inference/sky.yaml`.

-### Embedding Cache
+### Training With Embedding Cache

 We can accelerate the training speed by caching the embeddings of the dataset before running the training script.
 This takes three steps:

-- Step 1: Cache the embedding into a cache folder.
+- **Step 1**: Cache the embedding into a cache folder.
 See the following example about how to cache the embeddings.
 This step can take a bit long time.

 <details onclose>

-For Sky Timelapse dataset, in order to cache embeddings in `mindrecord` file format, first, please make sure the `data_path` in `configs/training/sky_video.yaml` is set correctly to the folder named `sky_train/`.
+To cache embeddings for Sky Timelapse dataset, first, please make sure the `data_path` in `configs/training/sky_video.yaml` is set correctly to the folder named `sky_train/`.

 Then you can start saving the embeddings using:
 ```bash